metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 If you get an error such as:\
 `Invoke-ScriptAnalyzer: Object reference not set to an instance of an object.`\
-then try again and keep repeating until OK.
+then try again and keep repeating until OK, or cleanup repository and restart VSCode.

 ## Documentation and comments